This is a review of the Vanguard exchange-traded-fund (ETF) also known as VYMI.

 - Portfolio simplification from 2 ETFs to just 1

-Dividend ETFs vs Individual stocks
+Dividend ETFs vs Individual Dividend Stocks

 The main advantage of dividend ETFs versus individual stocks is the instant diversification an investor can have with a single purchase.
 Furthermore, there is no need to spend time researching and selecting individual dividend stocks to invest in.